Important course information

 Python manual

-Jana Cox, Steven Weisscher, Harke Douma, Eise Nota, Maarten Kleinhans
+Jana Cox, Steven Weisscher, Harke Douma, Eise Nota, Abigail Hillen-Schiller, Maarten Kleinhans

 Important course information#